SonarLint for Visual Studio Code

 When running in Connected Mode with SonarQube 8.6 and above, and browsing a security hotspot, a button will be available offering to open the hotspot in SonarLint (with SonarLint already running in VSCode).
 Limitation: this feature relies on local communication between your web browser and SonarLint, and consequently is not available in some remote environments such as GitPod, or GitHub CodeSpaces.

-Connected Mode will also allow unlocking of your analysis for these languages:
+Connected Mode will also unlock your analysis of these languages:

 When configuring Connected Mode, follow the Connection Setup instructions below.

-In SonarLint v3.6 and above for VSCode, to set up SonarQube/SonarCloud connections, open a SONARLINT CONNECTED MODE view in VSCode.
+In v3.8 and above of SonarLint for VSCode, to set up SonarQube/SonarCloud connections, navigate to the SONARLINT > CONNECTED MODE view container in the VS Code Activity Bar.

 Select either Add SonarQube Connection or Add SonarCloud Connection, and complete the fields.